 Cary Crawford, Vice President of Senior Care, began his career in senior care administration in 1994, as a branch manager for Home Care Personal Services, Inc. in Naperville, Illinois.
 He has held various leadership roles in the field, joining Chicago Commons in 2011 as the Director of Senior Care.
 He holds a Master of Business Administration degree with an emphasis on healthcare administration from Benedictine University, where he also obtained a Bachelors of Business Administration degree.
 Cary is a board member and past Vice President at Illinois Association of Community Care Programs Homecare Providers, an Advisory Committee Board Member and former Board of Trustees member for the Community Care Program, and a former trustee of the SEIU Healthcare Illinois Home Care & Child Care.
 Cary is also a fund member of the American Society on Aging.

-Sarah Frick, Vice President of External Affairs, oversees the organization’s communications and fundraising efforts.
+Sarah Frick, Senior Vice President of External Affairs and Strategy, oversees the organization’s communications and fundraising efforts.
 Prior to joining Commons, Sarah was the Senior Director of Marketing and Communications for United Way of Metropolitan Chicago, which in partnership with United Way World Wide, is part of a global system of change in more than 40 countries.
-In her role, Sarah led the organization in creating community awareness to the issues surrounding income, education and health.
+In her role, Sarah led the organization in creating community awareness of the issues surrounding income, education and health.
 She was responsible for brand stewardship in marketing, advertising and public relations.
-Sarah has developed and executed outreach plans for year-round communications with traditional and social media outlets, securing media placements valued at more than $700,000.
-She has secured partnerships with the NFL’s Bears Care and Play 60, Israel Idonije Foundation, Paramount Pictures, the City of Chicago, Crain’s Chicago Business, The Chicago Tribune, ABC, NBC, White House Strategies and Celebrated Chefs.
+Sarah has developed and executed outreach plans for year-round communication with traditional and social media outlets, securing media placements valued at more than $700,000.
+She has secured partnerships with the NFL’s Bears Care and Play 60, Israel Idonije Foundation, Paramount Pictures, the City of Chicago, Crain’s Chicago Business, The Chicago Tribune, ABC, NBC, White House Strategies, and Celebrated Chefs.
 Sarah has guest lectured on branding, advertising and non-profit management at college campuses including Loyola and East West University.
-Her volunteer work includes serving as Team Captain for the Alzheimer’s Memory Walk, Fundraising Chair for Texas A&M University Alumni Association, Chicago Children’s Museum Volunteer and is an active member of the Women’s Leadership Council of United Way.
-In 2012, Sarah was announced as Today Chicago Woman’s Top 100 Women to Watch.
+Her volunteer work includes serving as Team Captain for the Alzheimer’s Memory Walk, Fundraising Chair for Texas A&M University Alumni Association, Chicago Children’s Museum Volunteer and being an active member of the Women’s Leadership Council of United Way.
+In 2012, Sarah was announced as one of Today Chicago Woman’s Top 100 Women to Watch.
 Sarah graduated from Texas A&M University with her bachelor’s in Communications and a minor in English.

-Janice Woods, Masters in Educational Leadership and Child Development Program Director at Chicago Commons, has been part of the education community for 35 years.
+Janice Woods, Child Development Program Director, has been part of the education community for 35 years.
 Janice has a Masters in Educational Leadership from Argosy University and a bachelor’s degree in General Studies from Roosevelt University with concentration in Early Childhood Education.
-She began teaching at the University of Chicago Laboratory Nursery School in 1978, and became Director of the Parent Cooperative School in Hyde Park.
+She began teaching at the University of Chicago Laboratory Nursery School in 1978, and later became Director of the Parent Cooperative School in Hyde Park.
 Janice came to Chicago Commons in 1998 as an assistant director and became the Program Director in 2005.
 Janice has worked with her team to produce a book entitled “Chicago Commons Adaptations of the Reggio Emilia Approach Deeply Rooted in Theory & Practice.”
 The book provides insights into the award-winning Reggio Emilia Approach, based out of Italy.
 Janice provides leadership to four “Reggio inspired”, nationally accredited sites through the National Association for the Education of Young Children.
 She also leads an initiative to provide consulting to 16 partner head start schools in Chicago.
-Janice is an active member of the Chicago Coalition of Site Administered Child Care Programs, the Illinois Head Start Association and a chosen participant on the Mayor’s Early Childhood Task Force.
+Janice is an active member of the Chicago Coalition of Site Administered Child Care Programs, the Illinois Head Start Association, and a chosen participant on the Mayor’s Early Childhood Task Force.